gdquest-demos/godot-demos-2022/save-game/README.md

 - You can store all resource scripts in a folder and never move or rename them.
 That's how we do it typically.

 - Instead of nesting resources, you can use dictionaries and arrays to save data, reducing the number of referenced resource scripts.
 But you'll lose some auto-completion and error reporting.
 See this project's `Inventory` resource for an example.

+- For versioning, you should try not to change existing variable names but only extend resources.
+Otherwise, you'll get loading errors.
+If you absolutely need to make breaking changes to your save game data, you'll want to keep the old script, make a new one, and write some conversion code.

 - You should never save any resource that directly holds game data that could change, like file names, the display name of things in the game, and so on.
 You should use unique ids instead.
 See the `ItemData` resources in this project for an example.
 The exception is the resource script files, which we recommend to keep in a fixed directory, like `resources/` or `savegame/`